 If you were fortunate enough to have attended all three nights, then you were in for a musical delight.
 For those of us (myself included) who couldn’t make all three nights, this is what we missed.

->

-> With her solo debut release in 1986, Bebel Gilberto continues to wow her audiences worldwide.
+With her solo debut release in 1986, Bebel Gilberto continues to wow her audiences worldwide.
 The Brazilian American singer/songwriter has won many Grammy awards.
-Her breakout album Tanto which positioned her as one of the top Brazilian artist in years, was followed by other albums such as Abel Gilberto in 2004, Momento (Six Degrees 2007), All in One (Verve) which brought her a Grammy nomination, and Tudo, released in 2015.
+Her breakout album Tanto which positioned her as one of the top Brazilian artists in years was followed by other albums such as Abel Gilberto in 2004, Momento (Six Degrees 2007), All in One (Verve) which brought her a Grammy nomination, and Tudo, released in 2015.
 She also performed a live concert on the beaches of Rio in 2014.

->

-> LORI WILLIAMS & BOB BALDWIN
+LORI WILLIAMS & BOB BALDWIN

->

-> Williams hails from Washington DC, and is a vocalist with show appearances in Western Europe, Austria, Russia and Germany.
+Williams hails from Washington DC and is a vocalist with show appearances in Western Europe, Austria, Russia, and Germany.
 Her latest disc called “Out of the Box” is produced by Bob Baldwin.

->

-> Bob Baldwin is a New York Pianist/Arranger, has recorded on 5 continents, and is celebrating 30 years.
+Bob Baldwin is a New York Pianist/Arranger, has recorded on 5 continents, and is celebrating 30 years.
 Abbey Road and the Beatles is Bob’s brand new disc featuring Lori on vocals.

 It is said that together they create ‘magic.’